CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/04_LAB_32_02_Connect_to_host_pools_and_session_hosts_with_Entra_ID.md

 ### Task 3: Subscribe to a Azure Virtual Desktop workspace

+In this task, you’ll subscribe to the Azure Virtual Desktop workspace using two different Entra ID user accounts.
+You’ll launch both the full desktop session and RemoteApp applications to verify access, settings, and session behavior.

-1. On the lab vm, switch to the **Remote Desktop** client window, select **Subscribe** and, when prompted, sign in with the credentials.
+1. On the Lab VM, switch to the **Remote Desktop** client window, select **Subscribe** and, when prompted, sign in with the credentials.

    ![](Media/lab4-11-10.png)